TheTrueForce/TheTrueForce.github.io/Hive-Mind-class.md

 ### Extra Action

 At 5th level, you may take one additional action per turn.
-You may not use more than three actions per turn per body.
+You may not use more than one action per turn per body.
 At 15th level, you may take one more additional action.

 ### Extra Bonus Action